Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/bitwarden-client-setup.rst

         #.
 Open the Bitwarden app.
 You'll be greeted with a log-in screen.

         #.
 Open the Bitwarden app.
 You'll be greeted with a log-in screen.
-Click "Region" dropdown menu.
+Click the "Region" drop-down menu.

             .. figure:: /_static/images/services/vaultwarden/bitwarden-iOS-setup-step1.png
                     :width: 40%